sprk2012/sprk2012-cfp/cultured_localisation/README.md

 though, I’ll provoke a discussion, given the diverse multilingual background of the attendees here; it could be a very good one.

+I know the subject of this conference is 'We Code' this year, and while this talk is certainly more about soft-skills than actualy hard coding in Ruby; I think it's still very relevant as it's about problem solving, domain understanding and upfront design.

 ## Ryan Stenhouse

 Ryan's a Ruby fanatic with a love of languages, programming and